Collateral Damage. A Civilian Internee in the Ottoman Empire.

 - freedom of religion

 The capitulatory system in this form started in the sixteenth century, when the Ottoman Empire was militarily strong and needed to attract European trade but by the nineteenth century it had allowed Europe to dominate trade and industry within the Empire, contributing to its increasing economic weakness.
 Europe exerted considerable control over the Ottoman economy.
 The so called Imperial Ottoman Bank was, in fact, financed by European business men and investors, mainly French, but also some British.
 The Administration of the Ottoman Public Debt controlled about one third of the Ottoman economy and was run by a management board consisting of a representative from each of the seven nations whose private citizens invested in it.
 Its aim was to provide finance for infrastructure projects eg railways.
 This was not, of course, a philanthropic process.
-Its aim was to provide finance for projects which European companies would then undertake, so creaming off the profits to Europe.
+Its aim was to provide finance for projects which European companies would then undertake, so creaming off the profits to Europe, along with the interest on the loans.

-The Levacks would have arrived in Basra in mid-December 1913.
+The Levacks would have arrived in Basra in mid-December, 1913.
 It was not an inspiring place, especially at that time of year!
 Surrounded by swamps, it would have been particularly wet with the winter floods.
 Ocean-going ships like the Loxley Hall could not moor at the quay and passengers and cargo were ferried ashore in small boats.
 Basra would soon be left behind, however, as they continued up the Tigris.
 Most likely they would have travelled on one of Lynch Brothers’ steamers.
 Lynch Brothers was a trading company set up by Thomas and Henry Lynch in the early 19th century.
 Originally from Co Mayo, they were educated, astute businessmen and diplomats, highly regarded in both London and Constantinople.
 Henry spoke Arabic and Persian, Thomas became Consul General for Persia in London and both were awarded the order of the Lion and the Sun by the Ottoman Empire.
 By the 1860s, Lynch Brothers also ran the Euphrates and Tigris Steam Navigation Company.
 Their steam ships were armour plated because of regular gunfire from the local Arab tribes, who disliked all outside interference, be it European or Ottoman.
 This four-day river journey would finally bring Gladys to her destination, Baghdad.

 It is likely that, at this time, British merchants had a very good life in the Ottoman Empire.
 The Ottoman wars in Libya and the Balkans would have had little impact on Europeans, protected as they were by the capitulations.
 Baghdad was a fine city, on the bank of the Tigris.
 Although there could be flooding in bad years, this was much less of a problem than in Basra.
 While summers were hot (110F or more), it was a dry heat and up-market houses were designed with a serdab, a half underground room with wide 'chimneys' leading to the roof and angled to catch the prevailing winds.
 These were remarkably effective in keeping the room relatively comfortable in the hottest part of the day.
 The British community probably numbered around 50 – 60 adults, plus some young children; older children would be sent to boarding school in Britain.
 The British Residency was an impressive building with a beautiful garden running down to the Tigris.